 and contribute code.
 All contributions, patches and

-pulls are welcome.
+tracker logs development activities.
 If you're not a coder, please

 consider supporting development by a

 speed at which new features are added!

 - Anurag Priyam

 - is a software developer primarily interested in applied computing and web infrastructure development.
 He is currently pursuing his undergraduate studies at the Indian Institute of Technology, Kharagpur.